 But, disappointments aside, there were a couple of things that redeemed our experience (pun shamelessly intended, I’m afraid).
 The site of Christ, for one, glowing white against an electric blue sky which was still lined with a vibrant, fading orange, is something I’ll remember forever.
 And that same sky, darkening but still vividly bright, provided a gorgeous background to the silhouetted crowd, especially those endless posers raising themselves up above the others to stick out their arms in imitation of the statue and grab the classic Christ the Redeemer tourist photo.
 I found those silhouetted, anonymous posers almost more appealing subjects than Christ himself, sharply contrasted against the band of orange sky.
 The triumph, though, was the view of Rio; from our towering vantage point we could make out a shimmering, watery blanket of tiny lights, twinkling apartment buildings surrounding that enormous lake in the middle of the city, minuscule cars crawling up and down neat little roads between street-lights.
 It was an arresting sight, all that light and motion squashed up against the inky darkness of the Atlantic Ocean, the chaos and noise of Rio reduced into a miniature, pulsing lightscape.

 Even though we missed the sunset, and had to battle a rib-crushing crowd for the right to look at a sight we paid to see, and even though we had to queue for almost two hours in the cold to get back down the mountain, I’d say it was all worth it.
-Christ the Redeemer is iconic for a reason, and it was one of my absolute highlights of what was – for me – and unexpectedly wonderful city.
+Christ the Redeemer is iconic for a reason, and there’s a reason it’s one of the best things to do in Rio de Janeiro.
+It was one of my absolute highlights of what was – for me – and unexpectedly wonderful city.
 A great way to finish off our time in Brazil, and to end our five month trip in South America.